 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
 Random audits are performed to ensure members maintain their proficiency.

 Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but review similar topics.
 Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

 To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides substantial regulations within the HVAC industry.
+The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

-The Benefits of Certified HVAC Technicians
+The Benefits of Certified HVAC Professionals